Ephesians

 ktisqenteV (ktizw) aor. pas. part. "created" - having been created, founded, made.
 The participle is adverbial, probably causal; "because we were shaped in Christ for good works."

 epi ergoiV agaqoiV "good works" - good works.
 "That we may do good works."
-Although salvation is achieved apart from / independent of good works, the consequence of salvation is the creation of a people who will perform good works.
+Although salvation is achieved apart from / independent of good works, the consequence of salvation is the creation of a people who will perform good works - the fruit of faith.
 So, the divine purpose is fulfilled in good works by a people who are formed apart from good works.
 The "good work" is undefined and therefore may be justice (Biblical ethics), love of the brotherhood, and certainly the communication of the gospel, but is likely also to have an eternal purpose yet to be revealed (the reconciliation of all things?).
 It is often stated that the purpose of the "good work" is God's glory, a glory set before all powers and authorities, earthly and heavenly.
 Yet, such a purpose does seem to smack of self-aggrandizement and so is surely less than the full picture.

 oi|V dat. pro. "which" - Dative by attraction to egoiV agaqoiV, "good works."

-prohtoimasen (proetoimazw) aor. "prepared in advance" - previously prepared, prepared beforehand.
+prohtoimasen (proetoimazw) aor. "prepared in advance" - [god] previously prepared, prepared beforehand.
 The eternal purpose was in the mind of God even before the creation of the world.

 iJna + subj. "for" - that.
 Forming a final clause expressing purpose; "in order that we might walk in them."
 "The divine intention .... is that we should walk in good deeds ...... show all the hallmarks of the new creation", O'Brien.